emredurak-dev/MVCProjectBootcamp/README.md

 🔸Headings: All headings found on the site are listed.

 🔸Messages: The author can send messages to other users, view incoming messages, and reply.
- -Also, the author can create a Draft Message, format and re-transmit it.
+Also, the author can create a Draft Message, format and re-transmit it.

 ## ✔Admin Panel
 🗂️Category: The list contains the categories where titles are added to the site.